 - improving the handling of asbestos waste

-- clarifying how the waste contributions are applied at resource recovery facilities
+- clarifying how waste activities are monitored at licensed facilities

-- changing the land pollution offence changing licensing requirements for a small number of activities clarifying resource recovery exemptions
+- clarifying licensing requirements for a small number of scheduled activities

 - updating references to local government areas